 Gervais (2010) 5:00 minutes

 Two women lay on a blue screen sheet in a woodland setting.
-One writes down her dream featuring the comedian Ricky Gervais, repeating the words initially in an Australian accent, as she writes.
-The other woman wakes up and gives an oral account of her dream in an American accent.
-Clearly influenced by the aeroplane that passes overhead the moment before waking, she recounts the dream as though it was a film she had watched and even speculates on the nature of the special effects employed within it.
-The duration of this retelling is influenced by a need to exit the scene and relieve herself, leaving the other woman behind to ponder the meaning of her dream alone, which she has perhaps already forgotten.
+One writes down her dream featuring the comedian Ricky Gervais, speaking the words initially in an Australian accent as she writes.
+The other woman awakes and interrupts to give an oral account of her own dream, in an American accent.
+Clearly influenced by an aeroplane passing overhead the moment before waking, she recounts the dream as though it was a film she had watched and even speculates on the nature of special effects that may have been employed within it.
+The duration of this retelling is influenced by a need to exit the scene and relieve herself, leaving the other woman to ponder her dream alone, which she has perhaps already forgotten.

 Pitch Report (2011) 5:00 minutes